 Basic Considerations

-Safety Gear (PPE): When cleaning, it's a good idea to wear disposable gloves, and in some cases, a mask, especially if you are handling litter or cleaning cages.
+Safety Gear (PPE): When cleaning, it's a good idea to wear disposable gloves, and in some cases, a mask and overalls, especially if you are handling soiled litter or cleaning cages.

 Cleaning and Disinfection Process